theFox6/journal_modpack/journal/api.md

 pageName: a title
 firstMessage: a first message like "this story will start when you have found your first iron" or "captains log:" can even be ""

-'journal.add_entry(player,pageId,entry,timestamp)'
+'journal.add_entry(player,pageId,text,entryId)'
 add an entry to the category/chapter
 in a new line a timestamp and the entry will appear
 player: the name of the player this entry is for
 pageId: the id of the category/chapter
-entry: well the entry ... like "today I found some gold" or "now I schould cut some trees to get wood"
+text: well the entry ... like "today I found some gold" or "now I schould cut some trees to get wood"
-timestamp: true if you want a timestamp added
+entryId: the id used for edit_entry to edit this entry (1 is reserved to the first entry), true if you want a timestamp added to the text instead

+'journal.edit_entry(player,pageId,entryId,text)'
+add an entry to the category/chapter
+in a new line a timestamp and the entry will appear
+player: the name of the player this entry is for
+pageId: the id of the category/chapter
+entryId: the id used when creating this entry (can be a string or a number)
+text: the new text the entry should contain

+'journal.make_page(player,page)'
+ensure the entry table of player contains page (you probably won't need this)

 'journal.get_page_Id(pageIndex)'
 get the id of the category/chapter (you probably won't need this)